 8. Give kids as much warning as possible.

 Adjusting to this new reality will be a challenge for your child, and will take time.
-Give your child as much time as possible to adjust before there are big changes in their life, like moving to a new home.
+Give your child as much time as possible to adjust before there are big changes in their life.
+If you know that one parent will be moving out, tell your child as soon as you have both made a firm decision, even if it is months away.
+If you are going to move to a new home, again, tell your child as soon as you have a firm decision.
+You may think this drags out the child's unhappiness, but having time to process will help your child to adjust.

 9. Sit down together with the kids when you tell them about the divorce.